A woman is masssaging her shoulder while wearing a white organic cotton towel

 What’s lurking inside your towels?

 Your bath time routine should be a time to relax, wash off the day and get ready to rest.
 Whilst the humble towel may seem fairly innocuous, if you’ve not chosen an organic one you could be drying your skin off with a cocktail of chemicals, whilst contributing to the microplastics problem in our seas and oceans.
-It's not such a relaxing and indulgent experience, when you learn about how your towels can be toxic not only to your health, but also our planet.
+It's not such a relaxing and indulgent experience, when you realise your towels can be toxic not only to you, but also our planet

-Let’s take a look at why a simple switch over to organic towels could be better for your health, and our for our planet.
+Let’s take a look at why a simple switch over to organic towels could be better for your health, and our for our world.

 Why towels are toxic to you and your family: